sne-syn/basic-blog/src/markdown-pages/article.md

 multi-threaded frontend-server communication with cashed data.
 Post request shouldn't be cached - they won't reach a server and won't make changes.

-cookies:

-small, named string, assigned/associated to a browser requested the page by server
+cookie is a small, named string, assigned/associated to a browser requested the page by server

 on client's hard disk
 4kb max